Harrisson-/ordinatum/README.md

 3. metadata creation date (metadata property name: PropertyTagDateTime)
 4. last modification date (file property name: LastWriteTime)

+#### issues.txt
+this file is created at the end of script execution and will list all png/jpg/jpeg file in the file on which an issue occurred

 #### How use it ?
 - copy the script in the folder where you have all you pictures
 - right click on the script